This collection of pages are specifically for caseworkers and explain the NDIS

 Casework staff should endeavour to work closely with Health staff where appropriate to address the impact of the NDIS on the OOHC Health Pathway for children and young people.
 This includes working with Local Health District OOHC Coordinators to identify the presence of disability or developmental delay versus the impact of trauma/complex trauma in children or young people.

-For more information about responding to health and medical needs, which includes disability and/or developmental delay, FACS staff may refer to the Casework Practice Mandates Medical and dental needs in child protection (FACS intranet login required), and for children and young people in OOHC, Health needs of children in OOHC (FACS intranet login required).
+For more information about responding to health and medical needs, which includes disability and/or developmental delay, DCJ staff may refer to the Casework Practice Mandates Medical and dental needs in child protection (DCJ intranet login required), and for children and young people in OOHC, Health needs of children in OOHC (DCJ intranet login required).

 NGO staff may refer to their internal policies and procedures in relation to identifying health and medical needs of children and young people.